Daryl Dixon: Season 9

 Alpha arrives at Hilltop with her followers, demanding Lydia's release.
 Daryl refuses at first, but relents when he sees that the Whisperers have captured two of their residents, Alden and Luke; he agrees to give her Lydia in return for them.
 Later, Henry leaves the Hilltop, suggesting he is going out to look for Lydia; Daryl sets off with Connie in pursuit.
 They disguise themselves as Whisperers and rescue Henry and Lydia, pursued by Alpha's right-hand man, Beta.
 They take shelter in an abandoned building, where Daryl fights Beta and pushes him down an elevator shaft.
 They join Michonne and Rick's now-preteen daughter Judith to go to the Kingdom, unaware that the Whisperers are following them.
 Alpha infiltrates the Kingdom and shows Daryl a massive horde of walkers that she threatens to unleash upon the communities if they cross into Whisperer territory again.
 Soon afterward, Alpha murders several Hilltop residents, including Henry, and leaves their severed, zombified heads on pikes as a warning.
+Siddiq, Michonne, Daryl, Carol and Yumiko reach the line marked by the pikes.
 Daryl shields a grief-stricken Carol from the sight of her beheaded son.
 When she and Ezekiel separate, she moves in with Daryl.